The business of beds has exploded into a diverse industry—Meet the young start-up companies changing the game of sleep.

 In just a few years, the mattress world has completely transformed.
 For decades, this humdrum industry was ruled by pushy salespeople all selling the same tired brands.
 Then, suddenly, the humble mattress changed overnight, transforming from a blah necessity into a trendy object of desire.

 Next-generation mattresses have been shaped by the times, with buyers seeking beds that are high-tech, economical, and eco-friendly.
 “There is a revolution happening,” says Shannon Farley, co-founder of Luxi Mattresses.
-“With 80% of us not getting enough sleep, the search for it has become a cultural obsession—fueling the rise of an entire industry.”
+“With 80% of us not getting enough sleep or poor sleep quality, the search for it has become a cultural obsession—fueling the rise of an entire industry.”

 All of this is making people very passionate about investing in sleep.
 Helix co-founder, Adam Tischman, says the current excitement is fueled by the revival of an industry that had fallen far behind.
 “The revolution in new mattress companies is really a reaction to the traditional in-store retail paradigm,” he says.
 “Consumers across all categories are looking for high-quality products at value-based prices, coupled with good experiences.”